kframework/matching-logic-prover/prover/k/matching-logic-prover.md

 Configuration
 =============

-The configuration consists of a Assoc-Commutative bag of goals.
+The configuration consists of a assoc-commutative bag of goals.
 Only goals marked `<active>` are executed to control the non-determinism in the system.
-The `<k>` cell contains the Matching Logic Pattern that is being proved.
-The `<strategy>` cell contains an imperative language that controls which proof rules are used to complete the goal.
-The trace cell stores a log of the strategies used in the search of a proof.
-Information here could be used for constructing a proof object.
+The `<k>` cell contains the Matching Logic Pattern for which we are searching for a proof.
+The `<strategy>` cell contains an imperative language that controls which (high-level) proof rules are used to complete the goal.
+The `<trace>` cell stores a log of the strategies used in the search of a proof and other debug information.
+Eventually, this could be used for constructing a proof object.

 ```k
 module MATCHING-LOGIC-PROVER-CONFIGURATION